Frederick Andresen: Culture, writing, the arts, awards and other interests

 From his travel and foreign residence a broad interest developed in other cultures and in cultural conflict resolution, leading to writing, both historical fiction and non-fiction.
 His latest is the popular The Lady with an Ostrich-Feather Fan, The Story of the Yusupov Rembrandts.
 Other novels are set in Russia, Europe, and America and include Walking on Ice, An American Businessman in Russia, published in 2007.
 Published in 2009 is Dos Gringos, a story based on his immigrant Norwegian father's escapades in the Mexican Revolution.
 In addition to writing, he has received awards for photography.
 Andresen is on the board of the Russian classical string ensemble Chamber Orchestra Kremlin, now called the Russian String Orchestra, and he founded Promusica Russia, a non-profit organization.
 He received the William E. Morgan Alumni Achievement Award in 2005 from Colorado State University.
 He was president of the Los Angeles/Saint Petersburg Sister City Committee supporting charities in that Russian city and cultural exchanges.
 He is one of the few Americans admitted to The World Wide Club of Petersburgers, an elite cultural club in that Russian city.

-Andresen was a columnist for the English web edition of the Russian news media RIA Novosti.
+Fred Andresen was a columnist for the English web edition of the Russian news media RIA Novosti.
 His weekly columns were called "Musings of a Russofile".
 He has also contributed to "Russia Profile" magazine.
 Andresen is living in California, and active in writing of historical fiction, in international business development (mainly Russian), music, art and church.

+Fred Andresen passed away on August 27, 2024, in California.